 An Istarii Wizard and a Dunedain Ranger lead a Dwarf Warrior, a Sindar Archer, a Gondorian Fighter and four Halfling burglars on an epic wilderness adventure and the mother of all dungeon crawls.

-But anyone with an ounce of strategy has probably asked themselves…
+But anyone with an ounce of cunning and a desire to maximise the chances of success has probably asked themselves…

 “What about bringing some more ranged weapons and healing potions?”